thelindat/lua/EXTENDED.md

 ## AABB

 An Axis-Aligned Bounding Box.
-All operators (non-constructors) are of the form:
+All operations are of the form:

 ```lua
 -- aabbMin --[[ vec3 ]]: The minimum extent of the AABB in world space,